updated 12:30pm 17th July 2020

 - Avoid travelling at busier times if you can.
 Buses now have reduced passenger capacities to assist with social distancing.

-- In England when travelling on a bus you must wear a face covering unless exempted from doing so.
+- When travelling on a bus you must wear a face covering unless exempted from doing so.

 - Remember to carry hand sanitiser and use it before and after travelling.